About this Edition

 The editors are extremely grateful to the family of the late Robert Galloway Kirkpatrick Jnr for granting us permission to quote from his unpublished doctoral thesis ‘The Letters of Robert Southey to Mary Barker From 1800 to 1826’ (Harvard, 1967).

-The general editors thank the Arts and Humanities Research Council for a Resource Enhancement award.
+The general editors thank the Arts and Humanities Research Council for a Resource Enhancement award and the Modern Humanities Research Association for a Research Associateship.
 Lynda Pratt would like to thank the Arts and Humanities Research Council for a Research Leave grant; the Leverhulme Trust for a Research Fellowship; the British Academy for a Small Research grant; the Beinecke Library, Yale University, for an Osborn fellowship; the Huntington Library, San Marino, for a Michael Connell fellowship; the Friends of Princeton University library for a research grant; and the Harry Ransom Humanities Research Centre, University of Texas, Austin, for a research fellowship.
 Tim Fulford would like to thank the Leverhulme Trust for a Research Fellowship and the British Academy for a Small Research Grant.
 Carol Bolton wishes to thank the British Academy for a Small Research Grant.
-The general editors also thank the following for their financial support: the Aurelius Charitable Trust, the Charlotte Bonham Carter Charitable Trust, the John S. Cohen Foundation, the Gladys Krieble Delmas Foundation, the Gibbs Trust, Bristol, the Mercers Charitable Foundation, and the Thriplow Charitable Trust.
+The general editors also thank the following for their financial support: the Aurelius Charitable Trust, the Charlotte Bonham Carter Charitable Trust, the John S. Cohen Foundation, the Gladys Krieble Delmas Foundation, the Gibbs Trust, Bristol, the Mercers Charitable Foundation, the Thriplow Charitable Trust, and the Wyfold Trust.

-The Collected Letters of Robert Southey has also benefited from grants from the School of English, University of Nottingham; Humanities Research Centre, University of Nottingham; the Humanities and Social Sciences Strategic Research Fund, University of Nottingham; the English Department, Nottingham Trent University; the University of Lincoln; Loughborough University.
+The Collected Letters of Robert Southey has also benefited from grants from the School of English and the Faculty of Arts, University of Nottingham; Humanities Research Centre, University of Nottingham; the Humanities and Social Sciences Strategic Research Fund, University of Nottingham; the English Department, Nottingham Trent University; the University of Lincoln; and Loughborough University.

 Notes